Koha-Community/kohadocs/source/circulation.rst

     **Note**

+    If you have the :ref:`HoldsSplitQueue` system preference set you will see the holds list split across different tables by either pickup library, itemtype or both.

+    **Note**

     Depending on how you have your :ref:`HidePatronName` system preference set the list may show card numbers instead of names in the patron column like in the image above.